brianjamesquinn1/dotfiles/README.md

 Line numbers are turned on.

 ### Overview of .zshrc ###
+Aliases: `ctags` is aliased to use homebrew version. `please` reruns the previous command as sudo.
-Aliases: `pro` is set to globally set the github username and user-email. `workspace` and `ws` are both set to change the directory to the `Projects` folder. `GOPATH` is set, and Z-shell/Oh-My-Zsh settings are set.
+`pro` is set to globally set the github username and user-email. `workspace` and `ws` are both set to change the directory to the `Projects` folder. `GOPATH` is set, and Z-shell/Oh-My-Zsh settings are set.